C-Stein/node-milestones/04-getting-mean-with-it/exercises/02-mongoose.md

 ```
 ###Connecting your mongo database to your app

-In order to connect your database to your app, you will need to connect to your databse first, and then put your app.listen logic inside the "then" stament, like so:
+In order to connect your database to your app, you will need to connect to your databse first, and then put your express app.listen logic inside the "then" stament, like so:
 ```
 w/mongoose:
 const mongoose = require('mongoose');